| Title: | Bindings for ArcGIS |

 the input data frame.
 Points are presented as an array of lists, with

-each list containing (x
+each list containing (x, y, Z, M), where

-geometry information, for mode details see arc.shapeinfo
+shapeinfogeometry information, for mode details see arc.shapeinfo

-signature(x = "arc.shape", i=numeric)
+signature(x = "arc.shape", i=numeric) select geometry subset

 return geometry information